Pupwiz/my-debian/simple-cdd-conf/README.md

 ## Steps to build an image

+There are several options how to build image:

+- You may use existing Debian host and run `./build` on it.
+- You may run it in the VirtualBox as described below.
+- You may run it in the Docker container on Mac/Linux.

+### Docker variant

+Docker variant should be faster and more convenient, as it does not require manual intervention.

+Just execute script `./build-in-docker`.

+Be prepared to wait ~20-30 minutes first time, or even more, while it downloads all required packages.
+Keep `./tmp` folder (it contains cache) in case you'll need to rebuild it later.
+Next time it'll take much less (~5-10 min).

+Result goes into `./images`.

+### VirtualBox variant

 1. Debian on PC or in VM is required.
 I installed it (from netinstall image) in VirtualBox on Mac OS X.